-Catholic Regional College Caroline Springs Child Safety Code of Conduct
+Catholic Regional College, Caroline Springs Child Safety Code of Conduct

-Catholic Regional College Caroline Springs is a school which operates with the consent of the Catholic Archbishop of Melbourne and is owned, operated and governed by Melbourne Archdiocese Catholic Schools Ltd (MACS), where formation and education are based on the principles of Catholic doctrine, and where the teachers are outstanding in true doctrine and uprightness of life.
+Catholic Regional College, Caroline Springs is a school which operates with the consent of the Catholic Archbishop of Melbourne and is owned, operated and governed by Melbourne Archdiocese Catholic Schools Ltd (MACS).

-Central to the mission of Catholic Regional College Caroline Springs is an explicit commitment to providing a safe and supportive environment where the emotional, social, intellectual, spiritual and physical wellbeing of our students is a priority.
+Central to the mission of Catholic Regional College, Caroline Springs is an explicit commitment to providing a safe and supportive environment where the emotional, social, intellectual, spiritual and physical wellbeing of our students is a priority.

-All students enrolled at Catholic Regional College Caroline Springs have the right to feel safe and be safe.
+All students enrolled at Catholic Regional College, Caroline Springs have the right to feel safe and be safe.
 The wellbeing of children in our care will always be our priority, and we do not and will not tolerate child abuse.
 We aim to create a child-safe and child-friendly environment where children are free to enjoy life to the full without any concern for their safety.